Go to main content

 An effective integration program includes several dimensions:

-Administrative onboarding (pre-onboarding): collection of HR documents, creation of computer access, equipment delivery, signature of mandatory legal documents (contract, certificate of employment, health insurance, internal regulations).
-Dematerializing this step via an electronic signature platform allows the new employee to complete these formalities before their first day, thereby reducing the administrative stress of day one.
+Administrative onboarding (pre-onboarding): collection of HR documents, creation of IT access, equipment delivery, signature of mandatory legal documents (contract, legal notice, health insurance, internal regulations).
+Dematerializing this step via an electronic signature platform allows the new collaborator to complete these formalities before their first day, reducing administrative stress on day one.

-Operational onboarding: introduction to teams, tools, processes and job objectives.
-A 30-60-90 day integration plan, co-developed with the manager, gives the new employee a clear and reassuring roadmap.
+Operational onboarding: presentation of teams, tools, processes and job objectives.
+A 30-60-90 day integration plan, co-built with the manager, gives the new collaborator a clear and reassuring roadmap.

 Cultural onboarding: transmission of values, vision and company culture.
-Mentoring programs or buddy systems accelerate cultural integration and sense of belonging.
+Mentoring programs or buddy systems accelerate acculturation and sense of belonging.

 Measuring recruitment effectiveness: essential KPIs

-An optimal recruitment process is managed with key performance indicators (KPIs) measured and monitored regularly:
+An optimal recruitment process is managed with key performance indicators (KPIs) measured and tracked regularly:

-• Time to fill: time between posting the offer and signing the contract
+• Time to fill: time between job posting and contract signature

-• Time to hire: time between receiving the application and accepting the offer
+• Time to hire: time between application receipt and offer acceptance

-• Cost per hire: total cost of the process divided by the number of hires made
+• Cost per hire: total process cost divided by number of recruitments made

 • Retention rate at 6 months and 1 year: indicator of recruitment and onboarding quality

-• Candidate satisfaction (NPS candidate): measurement of the experience throughout the process
+• Candidate satisfaction (candidate NPS): measure of experience throughout the process

-• Source of hire: analysis of the most effective channels to optimize sourcing budget
+• Source of hire: analysis of most effective channels to optimize sourcing budget

-The use of a calculator allows you to objectify the financial gains linked to the digitalization of your recruitment process, particularly through the reduction of delays and administrative costs.
+Using an ROI calculator allows you to quantify financial gains linked to digitalization of your recruitment process, particularly through reduced delays and administrative costs.

-The digitalization of the recruitment process — and in particular the use of electronic signatures for employment contracts — is part of a precise legal framework that must be understood.
+Digitalization of the recruitment process — and particularly the use of electronic signature for employment contracts — falls within a precise legal framework that must be mastered.

-In French law, article 1366 of the Civil Code provides that "an electronic document has the same probative force as a document on paper, provided that the person from whom it emanates can be duly identified and that it is established and preserved in conditions that guarantee its integrity".
-Article 1367 specifies that electronic signature is valid when it uses a reliable method of identification.
+Under French law, article 1366 of the Civil Code states that "electronic writing has the same probative force as writing on paper, provided that the person from whom it emanates can be duly identified and that it is established and kept under conditions likely to guarantee its integrity".
+Article 1367 specifies that electronic signature is valid when it uses a reliable identification procedure.

-At European level, Regulation eIDAS No. 910/2014 (Electronic Identification and Authentication Services) establishes the reference framework for electronic signature.
-It distinguishes three levels of signature:
+At the European level, the eIDAS Regulation n°910/2014 (Electronic Identification and Authentication Services) establishes the reference framework for electronic signature.
+It distinguishes three signature levels:

-• Simple electronic signature: minimal level, sufficient for low-stake documents
+• Simple electronic signature: minimal level, sufficient for low-stakes documents

-• Advanced electronic signature: uniquely linked to the signatory, allowing identification of the signatory and guaranteeing document integrity (recommended for employment contracts)
+• Advanced electronic signature: uniquely linked to signatory, allowing identification and guaranteeing document integrity (recommended for employment contracts)

-• Qualified electronic signature: highest level, equivalent to handwritten signature on paper, requires a certificate issued by a qualified trust service provider (QTSP) registered on the trust list of the Member State concerned
+• Qualified electronic signature: highest level, equivalent to handwritten signature on paper, requires certificate issued by qualified trust provider (QTSP) listed on the trust list of the relevant member state

-For employment contracts, the Court of Cassation (Labor Chamber, ruling of September 25, 2019) confirmed the validity of electronic signature provided that the reliability conditions provided by the Civil Code are met.
+For employment contracts, the Court of Cassation (Social Chamber, judgment of September 25, 2019) confirmed the validity of electronic signature provided conditions of reliability under the Civil Code are met.

 GDPR Compliance in Recruitment

-The recruitment process involves the collection and processing of sensitive personal data (CV, test results, interview notes).
-Regulation (EU) 2016/679 (GDPR) imposes several obligations:
+The recruitment process involves collection and processing of sensitive personal data (CV, test results, interview notes).
+The General Data Protection Regulation n°2016/679 (GDPR) imposes several obligations:

-• Lawfulness of processing: the processing of candidates' data must be based on a legal basis (legitimate interest of the employer to assess applications, article 6.1.f of the GDPR)
+• Lawfulness of processing: processing candidate data must be based on a legal basis (employer's legitimate interest in evaluating applications, article 6.1.f of GDPR)

-• Information of candidates: a notice on the processing of their data must be provided when they apply (articles 13 and 14 of the GDPR)
+• Information to candidates: an information notice on data processing must be provided when applying (articles 13 and 14 of GDPR)

-• Limited retention period: the data of unsuccessful candidates cannot be kept for more than 2 years after the last contact, except with explicit consent from the candidate
+• Limited retention period: data of non-selected candidates can only be kept for 2 years after last contact, unless explicit candidate consent

-• Right of access and erasure: candidates can request access to their data or deletion at any time
+• Access and deletion rights: candidates can request access to their data or deletion at any time

-Articles L.1132-1 et seq. of the Labor Code prohibit any discrimination based on origin, sex, age, state of health, disability, political opinions or religious beliefs in selection criteria.
-The use of CV screening algorithms (ATS) must be subject to a data protection impact assessment (DPIA) when it involves automated decision-making within the meaning of article 22 of the GDPR.
+Articles L.1132-1 et seq. of the Labor Code prohibit any discrimination based on origin, sex, age, health status, disability, political opinions or religious beliefs in selection criteria.
+Use of CV screening algorithms (ATS) must be subject to data protection impact assessment (DPIA) when involving automated decision-making under article 22 of GDPR.

-Electronic signature platforms compliant with eIDAS, such as , guarantee the traceability of signatures and secure storage of documents, thus meeting evidentiary requirements in the event of an employment dispute.
+Electronic signature platforms compliant with eIDAS, such as Certyneo, guarantee signature traceability and secure document retention, thus meeting evidentiary requirements in case of employment litigation.

 Use Cases: Digitalized Recruitment in Practice

-An industrial SME with around 150 employees, specializing in the manufacture of mechanical components, recruits between 40 and 60 seasonal fixed-term operators over a 6 to 8 week window each year.
-Previously, the process relied entirely on paper exchanges: postal delivery of contracts, phone follow-ups, manual filing.
-The average time between candidate selection and contract signature reached 8 to 12 days, with a 15% abandonment rate over this period.
+An industrial SME of approximately 150 employees, specialized in mechanical component manufacturing, recruits 40 to 60 seasonal CDD operators annually over a 6 to 8 week window.
+Previously, the process relied entirely on paper exchanges: postal contract delivery, telephone follow-ups, manual filing.
+Average time between candidate selection and contract signature reached 8 to 12 days, with a 15% abandonment rate during this period.

-After deploying an advanced electronic signature solution integrated into their ATS, the contractualization period fell to less than 24 hours.
-The pre-signature abandonment rate dropped to less than 3%.
-On a campaign of 50 hires, the time savings exceed 200 hours of administrative work, representing a saving of around 4,000 to 6,000 € in direct HR costs, according to the ranges published by ANDRH.
+After deploying an advanced electronic signature solution integrated with their ATS, contractualization time dropped to less than 24 hours.
+Pre-signature abandonment rate fell below 3%.
+On a 50-recruitment campaign, estimated time savings exceed 200 hours of administrative work, representing savings around 4,000 to 6,000 € in direct HR costs, according to sector ranges published by ANDRH.

-A consulting group with several hundred employees across different French regions faces a recurring challenge: contractualization delays for executive recruitment (managers, senior consultants) stretch over 15 to 20 days due to back-and-forth mail exchanges of contracts, amendments and onboarding documents.
-Several candidates declined the offer during this period to join a more reactive competitor.
+A consulting group with hundreds of employees across multiple French regions faces a recurring challenge: contractualization delays for executive recruitment (managers, senior consultants) stretch to 15 to 20 days due to postal delivery back-and-forths of contracts, amendments and onboarding documents.
+Several candidates declined offers during this period to join a faster-moving competitor.

-By deploying an electronic signature workflow covering the entire HR document chain (employment promise, permanent contract, confidentiality agreement, remote work policy, IT charter), the group reduced contractualization time to less than 48 hours.
-The retention rate of accepted offers before the first day improved by 22 points over 12 months.
-The solution, accessible from any device, also improved the candidate NPS score by +18 points.
+By deploying an electronic signature workflow covering the entire HR documentation chain (employment promise, permanent contract, confidentiality agreement, remote work policy, IT charter), the group reduced contractualization time to less than 48 hours.
+Retention rate of accepted offers before day one improved by 22 points over 12 months.
+The solution, accessible from any device, also improved candidate NPS score by +18 points.

-For similar profiles, offers pre-configured contract templates and multi-level approval workflows adapted to matrix organizations.
+For similar profiles, Certyneo's HR solution offers preconfigured contract templates and multi-level approval workflows adapted to matrix organizations.

-A recruitment firm specializing in IT and digital functions, managing approximately 80 to 100 active mandates simultaneously, had to have hundreds of documents signed each year: search mandates, candidate presentation agreements, confidentiality commitment letters.
-Paper or unsecured PDF management generated significant legal risks (inability to prove signature date, contestation of mandate authenticity).
+A recruitment firm specializing in IT and digital functions, managing approximately 80 to 100 active mandates simultaneously, had to sign several hundred documents annually: search mandates, candidate presentation agreements, confidentiality engagement letters.
+Paper or unsecured PDF management generated significant legal risks (inability to prove signature date, mandate authenticity disputes).

-The adoption of advanced electronic signature compliant with eIDAS allowed each document to be legally timestamped, constituting an immutable digital register and reducing administrative processing time by 60% per mandate.
-In the event of a dispute over fees (approximately 2 to 3 disputes per year), the firm now has irrefutable electronic evidence recognized by French courts.
-Consult our guide to choose the solution adapted to your volume and compliance requirements.
+Adoption of advanced electronic signature compliant with eIDAS allowed legally timestamping each document, creating an inalterable digital register and reducing processing time by 60% per mandate.
+In case of fee disputes (approximately 2 to 3 contentious cases per year), the firm now has irrefutable electronic evidence recognized by French courts.
+Consult our electronic signature solutions comparison to choose the solution adapted to your volume and compliance requirements.

 Conclusion

-Optimizing your recruitment process is a strategic investment that directly impacts the quality of hires, team performance and company competitiveness.
-From rigorous need definition to post-integration KPI tracking, every step of the process deserves careful attention and appropriate tools.
+Optimizing your recruitment process is a strategic investment that directly impacts hiring quality, team performance and company competitiveness.
+From rigorous needs definition to post-integration KPI monitoring, each process step deserves careful attention and appropriate tools.

-Digitalization — and in particular electronic signing of employment contracts — is establishing itself as an essential lever to accelerate contractualization, secure HR documents and improve candidate experience.
-In a labor market where responsiveness makes the difference, every day gained in the process can be decisive.
+Digitalization — and particularly electronic signature of employment contracts — emerges as an essential lever to accelerate contractualization, secure HR documents and improve candidate experience.
+In a labor market where responsiveness makes the difference, each day saved in the process can be decisive.

 Ready to transform your recruitment?
-Calculate or consult our comparison in just a few minutes to concretely measure the gains of your HR digitalization.
+Discover the Certyneo solution for HR or calculate your ROI in just a few minutes to concretely measure gains from your HR digitalization.

 Try Certyneo for free